- What Is Cyptojacking?

-- Install outside security camera so you can monitor your entire property.
+- Install outside security cameras so you can monitor your entire property.

 - Use high security, grade 1 locks (keys cannot be duplicated by anyone but you), on all doors.

 - Use good quality deadbolts on all doors and avoid doors with glass, which can be broken to gain entry.

 - Don't forget your garage door.
 Many garage door openers can be spoofed and your door opened by anyone with the correct signal.
 Be sure to have an entry door with a deadbolt between you and your garage.